Mvgnu/BioLabs/progress.md

 This implementation establishes BioLab as a data-driven laboratory management platform with enterprise-grade analytics and visualization capabilities, leveraging the full depth of the sophisticated backend infrastructure.

+## 2025-07-05 - Compliance Narrative Evidence Loop

+- Persisted Markdown narrative exports with `execution_narrative_exports` and attachment tables capturing bundled timeline evidence and file references.
+- Added export history, creation, and approval endpoints plus timeline events for creation and decisions.
+- Extended React hooks with export creation, listing, and approval mutations wired into React Query caches.
+- Introduced `ExportsPanel` UI for scientists to bundle evidence, submit exports, and record signatures directly from the experiment console.